esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 \end{equation}
 $$

-In `softmaxCost`, implement code to compute the softmax cost function $$J(\theta)$$.
+In `softmaxCost`, implement the softmax cost function $$J(\theta)$$.
 Remember to include the weight decay term in the cost as well.
 Your code should also compute the appropriate gradients, as well as the predictions for the input data (which will be used in the cross-validation step later).

 **Implementation Tip**
 Computing the ground truth matrix - In your code, you may need to compute the ground truth matrix $$M$$, such that $$M(r, c)$$ is $$1$$ if $$y(c) = r$$ and $$0$$ otherwise.
 This can be done quickly, without a loop, using the MATLAB functions sparse and full.
 Specifically, the command `M = sparse(r, c, v)` creates a sparse matrix such that $$M(r(i), c(i)) = v(i)$$ for all i.
 This code for using sparse and full to compute the ground truth matrix is already provided in softmaxCost.m.

 **Implementation tip: Preventing overflows**
 In the softmax regression, we compute the unbounded hypothesis of the input belonging to each class, which can lead to overflow.
 However, given the definition of the logistic function, the overall (relative) probabilities remain equivalent if we substract the same quantity from each of the $$\theta_j^T x^{(i)}$$.
 Hence, to prevent overflow, we shall simply subtract some large constant value from each of the $$\theta_j^T x^{(i)}$$ terms before computing the exponential.

-**Learning parameters**
-Now that you've verified that your gradients are correct, you can train your softmax model using the function softmaxTrain in softmaxTrain.m. softmaxTrain which uses the L-BFGS algorithm, in the function minFunc. \\

 </div>{: .notice--blank}